Ernest Saves Christmas: Plot

 Ernest disguises himself as a snake rancher to sneak Santa into a movie studio.
 Marty pressures Joe to abandon his focus on teaching goodness to children and instead take a role in a horror film called Christmas Slay, which deeply offends Santa.
 Santa punches the director in response.

 Meanwhile, two holding dock workers receive crates marked for release to "Helper Elves".
 The workers argue over the shipping papers and the crates' contents, which are revealed to contain flying reindeer.
 They seek help from animal control, but the reindeer amaze them by walking on the warehouse ceiling.

 Santa finally tracks down Joe at his home and explains the importance of the Santa Claus position.
 Joe initially declines but later changes his mind when he refuses to use foul language in front of the children on the film set.
 Ernest and Harmony discover the magic of Santa's sack, but Harmony, whose real name is Pamela Trenton, abuses it.
 She steals the sack but eventually returns it after her conscience prevails.

 On Christmas Eve, Ernest and the helpers meet Santa's elves at the airport, retrieve the reindeer and sleigh, and fly to the children's museum.
 Although Ernest initially struggles to control the sleigh, they eventually make it to the museum.
 Joe witnesses the flying reindeer and sleigh, confirming Santa's claims.
 Joe turns down the acting job and decides to become the new Santa Claus.

 Joe uses his magic to make it snow in Orlando.
 Ernest and the helpers arrive just in time, and Pamela decides to go home after calling her mother.
 Joe chooses Pamela as his special helper and promises to take her home after their journey.
 Ernest becomes the sleigh driver for the night.
 Santa resumes his identity as Seth Applegate and spends Christmas Eve with museum employee Mary Morrissey.

 At 7:00 PM, Joe takes off to deliver gifts.
-Later two dock workers receive a crate marked "E. Bunny".
+Later the two dock workers receive a crate marked "E. Bunny".